cs421sp25-homework/Interview-AI/README.md

+## Important Note

+⚠️ **OAuth Login Notice**

+OAuth login does **not** work on the development server.
+This is because the OAuth URL has been configured to match the production server, not the local development environment.

+All other functionalities continue to work as expected.

 # Setting Up the Development Environment for InterviewAI

 This guide walks you through setting up and running the **React + Vite** frontend and **Flask** backend for the **InterviewAI** project.
 You can choose to run it locally or using Docker Compose.